mattdutson/website/projects.md

 We trained a custom [U-Net](https://arxiv.org/abs/1505.04597) (Ronneberger et al. 2015) using a class-weighted loss.
 Our model performed competitively, spending a couple of weeks on the competition leaderboard.
 The details of our approach and results can be found in [this report](/assets/xview2_report.pdf).

-Here's an example of a pre/post-disaster image pair.
+Here's an example of a pre/post-disaster image pair:

 ![pre post sample](/assets/pre_post_sample.png)

 These next images show the correct (left) and our model's predicted (right) building damage masks.
-The color scale ranges from green (no damage) to red (destroyed).
+The color scale ranges from green (no damage) to red (destroyed):

 ![true pred sample](/assets/true_pred_sample.png)